 - 5.4.4 Clearance of surface soil was monitored in Areas 1 and 2 (mainly the concrete batching plant and underground water tank location) which is around 60% of the actual bulk earthwork.
 All monitoring areas were investigated after vegetation clearance and no archaeological material was identified in the first quarterly report.
 A thirty minute video of the works was recorded.
-No works have been undertaken outside the Areas 1 and 2 up the reporting period (January to March 2006). - 5.4.5 Excavation at Hole 2 will be resumed in the next reporting month.
-There will be one remain monitoring day for the watching brief at this particular area.
+No works have been undertaken outside the Areas 1 and 2 up the reporting period (January to March 2006). - 5.4.5 Excavation at Hole 2 was completed during this reporting month.
+The fourth quarterly report is under preparation.
+No archaeological material was identified.
+The archaeological watching brief at Hole 2 was completed in February 2007.